timsuchanek/orm-tutorial/README.md

 Congratulations! 🚀🎉🤘 You just implemented a GraphQL Server with the latest tools!!

+## 10 for the lazy people

+The result of this tutorial can also be found [here](https://github.com/prisma/orm-examples/tree/master/orm-tutorial)

 ## Next Steps

 Now as you're already familiar with the architecture you could for example implement a mutation that can create Cats.